Phuongttc22/Phuongttc22/README.md

 Every beginning is difficult.
 What am I waiting for?
 There are things that need to be innovated.
-Many times I feel stuck in this life
+Many times I feel stuck in this life.